github-sumit/fin_banking_bb/README.md

   •	Contentservices
   •	Portalserver

-GoTo /webapps in base archetype project and run the default prepare script **a default prepare script ** for each module
+GoTo /webapps in base archetype project and run the default prepare script **initial_build.bat** for each module

 ##4.
 Run required modules
 On Windows, goto base archetype project and run the default start script **run.bat**.